jsatgit/feed-api/README.md

 In a more realistic scenario, an article will contain more fields than just a name.
 For example, it will also contain fields for its author and content.
 To support this extension a new table can be created for an article.
-In addition, this requires opening up another API endpoint for create articles.
+In addition, this requires opening up another API endpoint for creating articles.
-On the database end a primary key can be added to the article table.
-Then, articles in relationship tables can refer to articles by their primary keys.
+On the database end, a primary key can be added to the article table so that articles in relationship tables can refer to articles by their primary keys.
 A similar extension applies to other entities such as feeds and users.

-The current api does not allow for bulk operations.
+The current API does not allow for bulk operations.
 Users sometimes may want to subscribe to more than one feed at once.
 Providing the ability to allow for bulk submission will lead to less network requests.

 A proper web server such as Nginx has not been set up since this service is not being productionized at the moment.